-To run the Task manually you will have to select the Task in Task pane of Automation Workshop manager, and use one of the following methods:
+To run the Task manually you will have to select the Task in Task Pane of Automation Workshop Manager, and use one of the following methods:

-We have created a manual Task.
-Such a Task does not contain any automatic Triggers and, as a consequence, can be executed only manually.
-When executed, the Task will locate all .jpg image files in
+We have created a Task that does not contain any automatic Triggers and, as a consequence, can be executed only manually.
+When executed, the Task will locate all

 C:\My Pictures\ folder and attach them to email.
 After sending the email with attached images, the Task will move image files to

 Send email automatically